harrywiner/smart-test/README.md

 * figure out how to process that json and act accoringly

 Im pretty sure all of that is what fulfillment is

+## 14/8/20

+- function to move curtains up works from google home
+- Unsure if the curtains actually move